-The activity will have two major components: (a) an ex post analysis to glean lessons learned from several national programs in Asia, such as in Vietnam, that have shown substantial progress in electrification, and (b) forward-looking support for the setup of a monitoring component for ongoing or future Bank-supported electrification programs in Asia, such as in Indonesia country of focus and to be shared with teams in other countries.
+The activity will have two major components: (a) an ex post analysis to glean lessons learned from several national programs in Asia, such as in Vietnam, that have shown substantial progress in electrification, and (b) forwardlooking support for the setup of a monitoring component for ongoing or future Bank-supported electrification and Nepal.
+Expected outputs are a lessons learned report and a methodology toolkit ready to be implemented in the country of focus and to be shared with teams in other countries.